 - Contact Information: Provide addresses, email and phone numbers for your current address and permanent address.

-- Honors and Awards: Please include any scholarships, prizes, honors, or other special recognitions you have received.
+- Honors and Awards: List any scholarships, prizes, honors, or other special recognitions you have received.
 For each item be sure to include the Honor/Award and Award Date.

 Letter of Recommendation

 A letter of recommendation from one faculty member is required.
+Choose someone who knows you well and can evaluate your potential for graduate school.
+If you have research experience, usually it’s best to ask your research mentor for a letter of recommendation.
 Faculty are asked to include their name, title, address and phone number, and in the body of the letter, discuss the student's:

 - academic performance

-- potential for success in an intensive research doctoral program, and
+- potential for success in an intensive research doctoral program

 The letter must be filled out by the faculty member and either emailed directly to firstname.lastname@example.org, or mailed to: